vaporsjs/vapors-wallet/README.md

 ### Crowdsale JSON Wallets

-During the crowdsale, the Ethereum Project sold ether by generating *crowdsale JSON wallet*.
+During the crowdsale, the Vapory Project sold vapor by generating *crowdsale JSON wallet*.
 These functions allow you to decrypt those files and retreive the private key.

 ```javascript